-Dragon Plants, or Dracaena if you want to use their Latin name, tend to be one of the easier houseplants to take care of.
+Dragon Tree, or Dracaena if you want to use their Latin name, tend to be one of the easier houseplants to take care of.
 This also means that if you do spot a problem, it is usually fairly easy to diagnose and correct the issue before it damages your plant’s health too much.
 There are not many causes of leaves dropping for Dragon Plants, the main ones being overwatering, low light levels, or cold temperatures/drafts.

-If you find that your Dragon Plant is starting to lose leaves from the bottom up, then it may be a problem with the roots that is causing the issue.
+If you find that your Dragon Tree is losing leaves from the bottom up, then it may be a problem with the roots that is causing the issue.
 The most common one is overwatering.
-Giving them too much water too often is one of the main killers of Dragon Plants so you need to act quickly if you suspect this is the problem.
+Giving them too much water too often is one of the main killers of Dragon Trees so you need to act quickly if you suspect this is the problem.

 If you think that your Dragon Tree is waterlogged (and this is why it’s losing leaves), check the moisture of the soil immediately and adjust watering accordingly.
 We also recommend replacing the potting soil straight away (rather than waiting for it to naturally dry out) so that the roots can begin to recover and resume healthy growth.

 Leaf drop can also indicate drainage issues

-It’s worth checking the drainage of the soil and pot that you’re using for your Dragon Plant as even if you are watering the correct amount, without proper drainage your plant may still be waterlogged.
+It’s worth checking the drainage of the soil and pot that you’re using for your Dragon Tree as even if you are watering the correct amount, without proper drainage your plant may still be waterlogged.
 Having the root system soaked in water for long periods of time is likely to bring about a whole host of problems, not just your plant losing leaves.

 Cold temperatures/drafts may also be to blame for your Dragon Tree losing leaves

 Natural ageing can cause some leaves to fall off

-Leaf drop isn’t always something to be alarmed about, but it is good to double-check the care you are giving your Dragon Plant to see if it may be a sign of a more serious issue.
+Leaf drop isn’t always something to be alarmed about, but it is good to double-check the care you are giving your Dragon Tree to see if it may be a sign of a more serious issue.
 Thankfully there aren’t too many reasons you need to check through and a small adjustment to your care routine or its environment should have your Dragon Tree back in full health pretty quickly.